 Withdrawal can be extremely dangerous and can sometimes be deadly.
 One of the dangers of withdrawal is that the pain of the symptoms leads teens to continue using drugs to ease their pain.
 Professional detox is always recommended, but withdrawal from certain drugs can be deadly if untreated.

 Finding drug paraphernalia can be an extremely difficult situation for a parent.
 Even if drug use was expected, drug paraphernalia represents the harsh reality of drug abuse.
 The type of paraphernalia and the condition it’s in can provide insight into the level of addiction, and thus the severity of withdrawal.
-In any event, medical detox is always recommended.
+In any event, medical detox is often recommended.
 Even when symptoms seem mild, things can always take a turn for the worse.

 Marijuana is by far the most commonly used illicit drug.
 There are a number of ways to consume marijuana, but smoking and vaping continues to be the most common way of using marijuana because the effects can be felt more quickly.
 Vaping is becoming the most popular form of marijuana consumption.
 Vaping is also more dangerous because it’s typically a very high concentration of THC, the active chemical in marijuana.
 If your child is vaping marijuana, this could indicate a potential for more severe withdrawal symptoms – especially psychosis or other psychotic episodes.
 Pipes used for marijuana will typically have a strong odor of marijuana and smoke.
 They come in a variety of sizes, shapes, and materials.
 Marijuana pipes will also have a bigger “bowl” (where drugs are put before smoking).